rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2019/december.md

 #### Notable Fixes

 * Fixed maintenance issues.
-* Fixed the user interface bug related to credit card billing.
 * Fixed the issue of redirecting to rapyuta.io dashboard on sign in every time the user signs out of rapyuta.io

 #### Documentation